zeek/zeek/frameworks/input.rst

 item is added to, removed from, or changed in a table.

-The event definition looks like this (note that you can change the name of this event in your own Bro script):
+The event definition looks like this (note that you can change the name of this event in your own Zeek script):

 .. sourcecode:: zeek